-SPIM or Light Sheet Microscopy Increase the fluorescence signal
+SPIM or Light Sheet Microscopy

 Light sheet excitation is also becoming an increasingly popular technique in single molecule localization microscopy (SMLM), where it excites fluorescence in only a thin section of the sample instead of in the whole volume.
 For example, with a specially designed sample holder, the single objective SPIM (soSPIM)* technique uses the same objective lens to send the light-sheet excitation to the sample and to collect the emitted fluorescence signal.
 This results in an increased signal-to-noise ratio, allowing the user to reach deeper layers of the sample, where maintaining image quality would not be possible without Adaptive Optics aberration correction.